HugCls/HugCls/README.md

-2025-08-20: "The biggest adventure you can ever take is to live the life of your dreams. " - Oprah Winfrey
+2025-08-21: "The more perfect a person is on the outside, the more demons they have on the inside." - Sigmund Freud